Spectral analysis of protein backbone geometry reveals abrupt helix--coil boundaries: Results

 The connection to soliton physics deepens the interpretation of this complementarity.
-The Jensen--Shannon divergence (JSD) between each helical segment's STFT power spectrum and the ideal soliton (pure DC) reference correlates very strongly with the Wiener spectral flatness \cite{wiener1949extrapolation} ($\rho = 0.948$).
-Partial correlation analysis confirms that JSD carries substantial frequency-domain information beyond $E[n]$: the partial correlation JSD vs.\ $H_{\mathrm{spec}}$ controlling for $E[n]$ is $+0.766$, whereas controlling for JSD reduces the $E[n]$--$H_{\mathrm{spec}}$ correlation to $-0.095$.
+As shown above, the JSD between each helical segment spectrum and the ideal soliton reference tracks the Wiener spectral flatness \cite{wiener1949extrapolation} and carries frequency-domain information beyond $E[n]$; controlling for JSD reduces the $E[n]$--$H_{\mathrm{spec}}$ correlation to $-0.095$, confirming that their shared content is predominantly the broadband spectral character.